 Additionally, tenkara can be a great transition activity for folks looking to switch from spin to fly gear.
 Spin fishing actually overlaps pretty heavily with fly fishing.
 Reading water, understanding fish behavior, and knowing how to work your retrieve are all transferable skills.

 The main difference lies in the gear and casting.
 For someone just getting started with fly fishing, it can be a lot to take in.
 Flies, false casting, mending, drag-free drifts, and stripping are all new concepts.
 Tenkara takes away about half of these things, but leaves a few.
 It can provide the opportunity for someone to learn how dry flies drift, without having to worry about working the line with their hand.
 While many adults are probably fine just jumping in to fly fishing, kids can benefit greatly from not being overwhelmed right off the bat.

 I’m not here to convince you to make tenkara your next big hobby.
 I actually rarely do it, and probably will never do it more than a few times each year.
 But, what I do want to convey is that it’s not the demon it’s made out to be.

-What we need to do is stop calling it fly fishing.
-Appreciate it for what it is, and acknowledge that it’s okay to keep it separate, while participating in both.
-Consider which you care more about: getting a chance to fish as often as possible, or strictly adhering to what “counts” as fly fishing.
+What we need to do is stop getting hung up on whether it counts as fly fishing.
+Appreciate it for what it is, and consider which you care more about: getting a chance to fish as often as possible, or strictly adhering to what “counts” as fly fishing.
 As for me, I’ll throw a tenkara rod in my pack if it means I can catch a brook trout when the elk take their afternoon rest; fly fishing purity be damned.